Mishalzeera/bluebird-blackjack/README.md

   to the sum below.
 The latest card is displayed visually above.

 - The player has the option to bet a fixed amount, increasing the pot.

+- The player has the option to change opponents without affecting the gameplay.

 ## Features